weebNeedWeed/ws-deploying-spring-ecs-fargate/content/2-Networking/_index.md

 pre : " <b> 2. </b> "
 ---

-An Amazon ECS cluster must be placed within a virtual network.
-Let's examine the following diagram to visualize the network architecture we are about to configure.
+An Amazon ECS cluster requires a virtual robust network foundation.
+This section outlines the network architecture we will configure, leveraging the core AWS networking components.

 ![image](/images/2/1.svg)

+#### AWS Global Infrastructure: Regions and Availability Zones

-Let's discuss a bit about the global infrastructure of AWS.
-We will begin by discussing **regions**, which serve as the foundational of AWS's global infrastructure.
-AWS has the concept of a region, which is a physical location around the world where AWS cluster its data centers.
-Withing each region, AWS has logical isolated locations known as **Availability Zones (AZs)**.
-An AZ is one or more discrete data centers with redundant power, networking, and connectivity within an AWS Region.
+AWS's global infrastructure is built around **Regions**, which are physical locations worldwide where AWS clusters its data centers.
+Each Region is a separate geographic area.

+Within each Region, there are multiple isolated locations known as **Availability Zones (AZs)**.
+An AZ consists of one or more discrete data centers, each with redunant power, networking and connectivity.
+Using multiple AZs is key to designing highly available and fault-tolerant applications.

 ![image](/images/2/2.svg)

-Each region and AZ is assigned with a unique code.
-For example, the Singapore region has the code **ap-southeast-1** and its AZs are designated, respectively, **ap-southeast-1a**, **ap-southeast-1b** and **ap-southeast-1c**.
+Regions and AZs have unique codes.
+For example, the Singapore region is **ap-southeast-1**, and its AZs are **ap-southeast-1a**, **ap-southeast-1b** and **ap-southeast-1c**.

 ![image](/images/2/3.svg)

+#### Your Private Network In The Cloud: Amazon VPC

-To setup our own network on AWS, we will utilize **Amazon Virtual Private Cloud VPC**.
-A **VPC** is a virtual network that closely resembles a traditional network that you'd operate in your own data center.
-After you create a VPC, you can add **subnets**.
-A subnet is a range of IP addresses in your VPC.
-A subnet must reside in a single Availability Zone.
-After you add subnets, you can deploy AWS resources in your VPC, such as Amazon ECS Cluster, database, etc.
+To establish our own network on AWS, we will utilize **Amazon Virtual Private Cloud (VPC)**.
+A **VPC** is an isolated virtual network on AWS, logically separated from other virtual networks.
+It allows you to provision a private section on AWS where you can launch AWS resources in the network you define, closely resembling to the traditional on-premises network.

-After creating a VPC, we need to add subnets into it.
-We will require total of six subnets: two public subnets, two private subnets and two database subnets.

-So, what is the different between a public and a private subnet?
-A public subnet allows resources within it to be directly reachable from the internet, and these resources can be assigned public IP addresses.
-On the other hand, resources in a private subnet can initiate abound connection to the internet (typically through a NAT Gateway, we will talk about it later), but they cannot neither be directly accessed or reached from the internet nor assigned public IP addresses; this means external users cannot directly connect to them.

-As in the diagram, The database subnets (Db subnets) are also private, specifically designated for hosting our database instances.
-Meanwhile, the private subnets will be used for deploying our ECS Cluster.
+#### Organizing Your VPC: Subnets

+Once a VPC is created, we partition it into **subnets**.
+A subnet is range of IP addresses within your VPC.
+Each subnet must reside within a single AZ.
+Deploying resources accross subnets in different AZs enhances fault tolerance.

+For our Amazon ECS deployment, we will configure **six subnets**, strategically distributed across two AZs for high availability.

+- **Two public subnets:** Resources in these subnets can be directly accessible from the internet.
+They can be assigned public IP addresses.
+- **Two private subnets:** These subnets will host our Amazon ECS cluster.
+Resources in private subnets cannot be directly reached from the internet and are not assigned public IP addresses.
+However, they can initiate outbound connections to the internet, typically via a Network Address Translation (NAT) Gateway (which we will discuss later).
+This setup enhances security by shielding your application instances from direct external access.
+- **Two database subnets**: These are specialized private subnets designed to host our database instances securely.
+Like other private subnets, they restrict direct internet access, protecting your data layer.

+This multi-subnet, multi-AZ architecture ensures that our application is resilient and secure.